Scrapbook Titles and Sayings, Martin Luther King

 TIME LINE: 1967 June 13 - Thurgood Marshall is the first black man to be appointed to the U.S. Supreme Court.

-TIME LINE: 1967 August 2 - The movie In the Heat of the Night is released staring Sidney Poitier .
+TIME LINE: 1967 August 2 - The movie In the Heat of the Night is released starring Sidney Poitier .

-TIME LINE: 1967 December 11 - The movie Guess Who's Coming to Dinner is released staring Sidney Poitier
+TIME LINE: 1967 December 11 - The movie Guess Who's Coming to Dinner is released, starring Sidney Poitier.

 TIME LINE: 1967 - The trial of accused killers in the Mississippi civil rights worker murders convicts 7 of 18 accused men.
 Conspirator Edgar Ray Killen is convicted in 2005.